The Basement Sublet of Horror: Development

 The Basement Sublet of Horror first started screening in June 2006.
 Prior to that date, Joel Sanderson had been involved in producing live events in the Kansas area for over thirty years.
 His first film production was the Escape’ Drive-in which began in 1989, the show featured a combination of re-edited educational films, re-edited feature films, and live music.
 The show moved indoors in 1994 and became the M.T.
-Pockets Budget Film Festival with a three-year run at the Free state Brewery in Lawrence, Kansas, followed by a eight-year run at the Wichita Center for the Arts.
+Pockets Budget Film Festival with a three-year run at the Free State Brewery in Lawrence, Kansas, followed by an eight-year run at the Wichita Center for the Arts.

 Characters

-The host of The Basement Sublet of Horror is Gunther Dedmund, a fictional character played by Joel Sanderson.
-Richard Wayne, another character in the show, is also played by Joel Sanderson.
-Several other characters have appeared in the six seasons of the show that have been broadcast so far, including several of Gunther's landlords, his boss Roger Slacks, his neighbor, a rival TV host Rusty Trees, a country western singer named Tex LeBeauf, Jake of "Jake's Mind Repair", an emergency guest host, a grave digger named Mr. Rule, an Italian movie zombie, a UFO Expert, a giant red rabbit named Rapjack Rabbit, Gunther's Aunt Ertha, Gunther's Aunt Bertha, and a ghost named Lester Jenkins.
+The host of The Basement Sublet of Horror is Gunther Dedmund, a fictional character that Joel Sanderson plays.
+Another character in the show, Richard Wayne, is also played by Joel Sanderson.
+Several other characters have appeared in the six seasons of the show that have been broadcast so far, including several of Gunther's landlords (David Bagsby), his boss Roger Slacks (Tim Manning), his neighbor (David Bagsby), a rival TV host Rusty Trees (Tim Manning), a country western singer named Tex LeBeauf (Scott Phillips), Jake of "Jake's Mind Repair" (Fred Gutknecht), an emergency guest host (Fred Gutknecht), a gravedigger named Mr. Rule (KC Stanton), an Italian movie zombie (Gil Bavel), a UFO Expert (Gil Bavel), a giant red rabbit named Rapjack Rabbit (KC Stanton), Gunther's Aunt Ertha, Gunther's Aunt Bertha (Richard Davis), and a ghost named Lester Jenkins (Richard Davis).

-Gunther Dedmund also likes to bring in special guest hosts that have included Ol’ Flick a classic Wichita, KS.
-TV host (Jim Erickson), Butch Cleaver host of "Meet Cleaver Theatre" from Cincinnati, and author Scott Phillips (The Ice Harvest, Cottonwood).
+Gunther Dedmund also likes to bring in special guest hosts, including Ol’ Flick, a classic Wichita, KS.
+TV host (Jim Erickson), Butch Cleaver, host of "Meet Cleaver Theatre" from Cincinnati, and author Scott Phillips (The Ice Harvest, Cottonwood).